joncoder/implementing_clojure_functions/implementing_clojure_functions_blog.md

 ##Implementing models of core language features

 Whatever language you are working in, writing your own implementations of some of the core features is a great way to gain the fundamental understanding that you need to be fully in control of your code.
+It is especially valuable to do as an exercise when learning a new language, although is worth doing at any time.
 The implementations do not necessarily need to replicate all aspects of the core function, and can just model certain behaviours.

 In this blog, we will be jumping into [Clojure](https://clojure.org/).
 We will implement versions of `reduce`, `count`, `filter`, `map`, and `pmap`.
-In doing so, we will explore, amongst other things, Clojure collections, lazy sequences, and futures.
+In doing so, we will explore, amongst other things, recursion, lazy sequences, and futures.
 Along the way, we will also look at different testing paradigms.

 The goal for the models of the core functions that we implement is to generate the same output as those produced by the core language, given any valid input.
 For the purpose of this blog, we will not be considering the processing efficiency of the functions that we implement.